 It used to have stables which used to house the horses and carriages of the rich and wealthy.

 Circus Lane is similar to Dean Village with its cobbled streets and Mews houses but there are also gorgeous flowers growing everywhere and you can just see the steeple of St Stephen’s Church.

 Although not a place of worship anymore, the clocktower is stunning and is said to contain the longest pendulum in Europe.

 Looking for more Instagrammable places in Edinburgh?

 As an avid photographer, I love heading around the photogenic spots in cities on my travels.

 Edinburgh is one of the most photo-worthy cities in the whole of the UK, so if you’re are interested in photography you will be spoiled for choice here.
 One of my favourites is The Vennel, click here to read all about it.

-I have a comprehensive list of photography spots in Edinburgh you can read here.
-This contains a FREE locations map, the best times for visiting and top tips!
+Or, I have a comprehensive list of photography spots in Edinburgh you can read here.

 Oh, and don’t forget to read my FAT bucket list!